NEWS

 WHAT TO DO IF I’M PULLED OVER ON ROAD STOPS?

-If your vehicle is classed as category N2, your vehicle should have a planting certificate, also known as a ministry plate that shows the permitted axle and gross vehicle weight if above 3500kg.
-This should then also link to the Conformity of Production (COP) & Type Approval documents provided by the convertor.
-Additionally, the category in which the vehicle is registered will be on your V5C.
+If your vehicle is classed as category N2, as well as your V5C showing this category and having a linked CoC from your convertor, your vehicle should have a planting certificate, also known as a ministry plate, that shows the permitted axle and gross vehicle weight.

 ROAD TAX